-Give Kissi Adjabeng free hand to operate – Mahama to Government
+Give Kissi Adjabeng free hand to operate – Mahama to government

-Former President John Mahama has urged government to allow the new Special Prosecutor to work without interference.
+Former President and 2020 Flagbearer of the National Democratic Congress (NDC), John Dramani Mahama, has advised the government to allow the new Special Prosecutor to work without interference.

 Government, he said, must also ensure that the Office is given all the support to undertake its work.